LarnuUK/corgi.py/bot-help.md

 $AddHeadJudge - Gives a user the Head Judge and Judge Roles.
 Must be followed by a mentioned user (You cannot make a user who already had a role a Judge).
 Please note this will also error if you try to give a Judge the Head Judge Role *(This might be fixed.
 Work around it to remove the Judge Role and give the Head Judge.)*
 $RemoveJudge - Removes a user from the (Head) Judge Role(s).
 $AddStreamer - Gives a user the Streamer Roler.
 Must be followed by a mentioned user (You cannot make a user who already have a role a Judge).
-$RemoveStream - Removes a user from the Stream Role.
+$RemoveStreamer - Removes a user from the Stream Role.
 $heret - Sets a timer for the requested time period.
 Time must in the format `hh:mm`.
 Must be followed by a message.
 For example `$heret 01:30 Dice down!`.
 On expiry the @here role will be pinged.

 -----